enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 ### 7. Checkboxes

-Submap provides customization of checkboxes background and border color for **unchecked state**.
+Provides customization of checkboxes background and border color for **unchecked state**.

-- `background`:  sets the background color for checkbox.
+- `background`:  sets the background color for the checkboxes.
-- `border-hover-color`: sets the checkbox border color on hovering while its unchecked.
+- `border-hover-color`: sets the border color of unchecked checkbox while in hover state.

 ```scss
 $custom-theme: (